IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 To better understand the IRS mileage rates and how they have changed over the last ten years, take a look at the table below:

-Looking deeper into the last five years, we can see that the rates for business expenses have increased from 53.5 cents per mile in 2017 to 58 cents per mile in 2019.
-Since 2019, there has been a slow decline in the rate, from 57.5 cents in 2020 to 56 cents in 2021.
+A closer look at the last five years, shows that the rates for business expenses have increased from 53.5 cents per mile in 2017 to 58 cents per mile in 2019.
+Since 2019, there has been a slow decline in the IRS rate, dropping from 57.5 cents in 2020 to 56 cents in 2021.

-There is a similar trend in the standard rate for medical/moving purposes.
-It has slowly risen from 2016 to 2018 and peaked in 2019.
-This mileage rate has been gradually decreasing in the last two years.
+There is a similar trend seen in the standard rate for medical/moving purposes.
+The rate slowly rose from 2016 to 2018 and peaked in 2019.
+This mileage rate has been gradually decreasing over the last two years.

 Unsurprisingly, both of the rates mentioned above increased in 2022.
 As you’ll see in the next section of the article, some of the events and economic trends in 2021 were predicted to influence the IRS rate changes, and these forecasts came true.